History of the administrative divisions of China (1949–present): 1950s

 In 1952, the provinces of Jiangsu, Anhui and Sichuan were restored.
 Pingyuan and Chahar were split into their surrounding provinces.
 Nanjing, the old capital of the Republic of China, was deprived of its municipality status and annexed by Jiangsu province.
 In 1953, Changchun and Harbin were elevated to municipality status.

 In 1954, a massive campaign to cut the number of provincial-level divisions was initiated.
 Of the 14 municipalities existing in 1953, 11 were annexed by nearby provinces, with only Beijing, Shanghai, and Tianjin remaining.
 The province of Liaoning was formed out of the merger of Liaodong and Liaoxi, while Songjiang, Suiyuan and Ningxia disappeared into Heilongjiang, Inner Mongolia and Gansu, respectively.

 The greater administrative area level was abolished in 1954.
+After they were abolished, various government statistics and documents continued to use them as a matter of convenience.

 The process continued in 1955 with Rehe being split among Hebei, Liaoning and Inner Mongolia, and Xikang disappearing into Sichuan.
 In that same year Xinjiang became the second autonomous region of China, and plans for a third, Tibet Autonomous Region, were initiated.
 Qamdo territory was put under the planned Tibet Autonomous Region.

 In 1957 two more autonomous regions were added, Ningxia (split back out of Gansu) and Guangxi (which was previously a province).
 In 1958 Tianjin was annexed by Hebei, leaving only two municipalities, Beijing and Shanghai.
+During the Great Leap Forward, townships were abolished and people's communes were introduced.

 1960s and 1970s

 In 1965 Tibet Autonomous Region was established out of the formerly self-governing Tibet Area, as well as the Qamdo Territory.
 In 1967 Tianjin was split back out as a municipality.
+In 1969, as part of the Cultural Revolution, Inner Mongolia was truncated; Hulunbuir was ceded to Heilongjiang, Jirim to Jilin, Juuuda to Liaoning, and the Alxa League split between Ejin Banner going to Gansu and the Alashan Region to Ningxia.
+This was reversed in 1979.

 1980s, 1990s and 2000s

 Starting in the 1980s, prefecture-level cities and county-level cities began to appear in very large numbers, usually by replacing entire prefectures and counties.
+People's communes ceased to exist due to the 1982 constitution and were replaced by townships.
 Hainan and some other islands were split out of Guangdong and set up as a Hainan Province in 1988.

-In 1997 Chongqing became the fourth municipality of China.
+In 1997, Chongqing became the fourth municipality of China.
 In that same year Hong Kong reverted to Chinese rule and became the first special administrative region.
 Macau became the second in 1999.

 In the 1990s, there was a campaign to abolish district public offices as a level.
 By 2004 very few remained.

 In the meantime, most prefectures have become prefecture-level cities.